Jay Cutler enjoying ice cream after winning 2006 Mr. Olympia / Greg Merritt © The Barbell

 Which brings us to an important concept: calorie density.
 That one donut contains the same number of calories (340) as 42.5 cups of shredded lettuce!
 Or to, put a finer point on it, 7 oz. of roasted chicken breast and a cup of lettuce equals one delicious jelly donut.
 We love donuts, but it does illustrate that if you want to lose fat but not go hungry, low-caloric-density, fibrous foods are essential.
 Conversely, to gain weight, skip pre-meal salads and eat (and drink) more high-caloric-density foods.

-HOW MANY CALORIES DO YOU NEED TO GAIN OR LOSE A POUND?
+HOW MANY CALORIES TO GAIN OR LOSE A POUND?

 Unfortunately, this doesn’t work in reverse.
 An extra 100 calories per day won’t add a pound of muscle weekly (plus 700 calories).
 Instead, it takes approximately 2500-2800 calories to construct a pound of muscle, even though muscle only keeps around a quarter of those calories.
 This is because: Your body wants to store any excess calories in a fat reserve.
 That’s why you lift weights (to stimulate muscle growth) and suffer through cardio (to burn calories headed for fat reserves or already deposited there).